aidanmurphy12/Fake-News-Detection/README.md

 ## Methods

 The project employed the following models to classify news articles:
-- **Transformers**: State-of-the-art language models for natural language understanding.
+- **Transformers**: Language models for natural language understanding.
 - **Multi-Layer Perceptron (MLP)**: A type of neural network for classification tasks.
 - **Support Vector Machine (SVM)**: A model for binary classification in multi-dimensional spaces.
 - **Naive Bayes**: A probabilistic classifier based on Bayes' Theorem.